thheildesign/shapely_plotly/README.md

-# Shapely on Plotly
+# Shapely to Plotly
-### Introduction
+## Introduction
-Shapely on Plotly plots shapely geometries via plotly. shapely_plotly will add `plotly_*(...)` methods to shapely objects, allowing them to be plotted on 2D or 3D Plotly graphs.
+Shapely to Plotly plots Shapely geometries via Plotly. shapely_plotly will add `plotly_*(...)` methods to shapely objects, allowing them to be plotted on 2D or 3D Plotly graphs.
 Cascading styles are provided to control line style,